PENNSYLVANIA ONE CALL SYSTEM, INC.

 Sec.
 4. Each new Principal member shall be assessed a contribution to capital of not more than its first three months’ estimated fees.
 This contribution shall be held until such member's membership is terminated, at which point it will be applied against any outstanding indebtedness or refunded, as the case may be.

 Sec.
-5. Each member of the Corporation shall pay its contribution to capital, dues and fees, as assessed, upon receipt of the Treasurer's statement.
-The statement shall be accompanied by a breakdown of the charges and a detail of the messages received.
+5. Each member of the Corporation shall pay its contribution to capital and fees, as assessed, upon receipt of the Treasurer's statement.

 Nominations, Elections & Appointments

 Sec.
-1. The Board Development Committee shall, 60 days in advance of the annual meeting, provide the Board and members with a list of candidates for all offices and a list of prospective appointees willing to serve on the various committees and sub‑committees.
+1. The Board Development Committee shall, 60 days in advance of the annual meeting, provide the Board and members with a list of candidates for all offices and a list of prospective appointees willing to serve on the various committees, subcommittees, and task forces.

 Sec.
 2. The election of officers shall be by written ballot and a plurality of votes cast shall elect.
 Ties shall be resolved by the toss of a coin or other method determined by the Board at the annual meeting.

 Sec.
-3. The Chair shall, subject to the authority of the Board of Directors, appoint all committee and sub‑committee members.
+3. The Chair shall, subject to the authority of the Board of Directors, appoint all committee, subcommittee, and task force members.

 Sec.
 4. Each person elected or appointed shall take office at the conclusion of the meeting at which such person shall have been elected or appointed and shall continue in office until a successor is elected or appointed.